recmend/onedb-docs/source/index.html.md

 https://api.onedb.xyz
 ```

 Welcome to OneDB!

+Today, when you're building an app, you use one database for storing records, one for searching, and one for storing media files (images, attachments).
+As your app scales, you're chasing for performance optimizations or start considering switching to different database to support the scale.
+This leads to dealing with migrations, managing multiple databases for data consistency, security, backups, and syncing.
+All of this takes time away that could be spent building features and serving your customers.

+This is why we're building OneDB, the modern database for the cloud.
+OneDB doesn't lock you in and promotes data portability through open standards REST APIs to manage all of your data needs.
+Our REST APIs makes it easy to move your data from OneDB to serve your special needs, if you ever need to.

+Easy to get started, scales seamlessly, and powerful with built-in search, validations, data security, and fully managed database.

 This API reference provides information on available endpoints and how to interact with it.

 The OneDB API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 All requests should be over SSL.
 All request and response bodies, including errors are encoded in JSON.